3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Generalization to -Lie algebras

 \subsection{3-Lie algebras}

-In this subsection we consider a generalization of the TSD structure defined by composing Lie algebras, to the case of ternary Nambu-Lie algebras.
+In this subsection we consider a generalization of the TSD structure defined by composing Lie algebras, to the case of $3$-Lie algebras and, in particular, to that of ternary Nambu-Lie algebras.
 See for instance the case $n=3$ in \cite{Filippov}.
-In fact, from a (binary) Lie algebra bracket $[\bullet,\bullet]$, the trilinear bracket defined by the rule $[\bullet,\bullet,\bullet] := [[\bullet,\bullet],\bullet]$ statisfies the defining equations of a $3$-Lie algebra introduced in \cite{Filippov}.
+In fact, from a (binary) Lie algebra bracket $[\bullet,\bullet]$, the trilinear bracket defined by the rule $[\bullet,\bullet,\bullet] := [[\bullet,\bullet],\bullet]$ statisfies the defining Filippov Identity of a $3$-Lie algebra introduced in \cite{Filippov}.
 It is natural to ask whether we can construct TSD structures directly from a general $3$-Lie algebra, even when this is not obtained as the composition of binary structures.

 Let $L$ be a $3$-Lie algebra over a field $\mathbbm k$, where the trilinear bracket is denoted by $[\bullet, \bullet, \bullet]$.
 Define the vector space $X := \mathbbm k\oplus L$, where similarly as before we indicate its elements by pairs of a scalar and a vector in $L$.
 We endow $L$ with the comultiplication introduced in Section~\ref{sec:LieTSD}, and define the ternary operation $T: X\otimes X\otimes X\longrightarrow X$ on simple tensors according to the assignment